upday/data-science-assignment-task/README.md

 ## Model Training and Evaluation Scripts

-To run the scripts, you need to install required dependencies
+To run the scripts, you need to install required dependencies and set pythonpath
 ```
 pipenv sync -d --clear
+export PYTHONPATH=$(pwd)
 ```
 All the configuration, path, variable as well as url and password to data file is stored `config\application.yaml` file.
 You can leave the default parameters, except data zipfile url and password.